The Post-Covid World

 Still, consumer adoption of telehealth prior to Covid-19 was slow: in July 2019, a JD Power survey found that only about 10% of US residents had replaced a visit to the doctor, urgent care, or hospital with telemedicine services in the 12 months prior.

-All of that changed with the Covid-19 pandemic.
-With traditional healthcare capacities strained, patients turned to telemedicine as a safe alternative to in-person visits.
+All of that has changed with the Covid-19 pandemic.
+With traditional healthcare capacities strained, patients have turned to telemedicine as a safe alternative to in-person visits.

-Companies already working in telemedicine saw a dramatic boost to their businesses.
+Companies already working in telemedicine have seen a dramatic boost to their businesses.
 The largest stand-alone telemedicine provider, Teladoc, reported 50% week-over-week growth in services the week after stay-at-home orders were implemented across the US.
+The company continued reporting strong results in 2021 as well.
+In Q2’21, for instance, Teladoc software facilitated 4.5M sessions between care providers and patients, up from 2.7M in Q2’20.

 The US Food and Drug Administration (FDA) also approved virtual clinical trials to allow for ongoing drug development while facilities are closed down.